-Intoeing or outoueing are a common concerns of gait irregularities for families with young children.
-Intoeing, or being ‘pigeon-toed’, refers to children whose feet turn inwards instead of pointing ahead when they walk or run.
+In-toeing and out-toeing are common gait irregularity concerns for families with young children.
+In-toeing, or being ‘pigeon-toed’, refers to children whose feet turn inwards instead of pointing straight ahead when they walk or run.
 It is a condition that can cause young children to trip or move awkwardly.

 Early intervention with Kinetic Orthotics can prevent future complications from arising from poor foot position and gait patterns.
 This product is highly effective in correcting the foot position and gait of children.